 Above photo courtesy of Marx Preserve was taken by KLT volunteer, Brooke Larrabee, who conducted a year long photo project on Marx Preserve.
-The photo project was completed in May 2019 and
+The photo project was completed in May 2019 and dedicated in memory of Madelyn.

 We are sad to share the news of the passing of KLT founder, Madelyn Marx, 1924-2019.